-Carl R. Baum, MD, MSc, treats pediatric emergency patients at Yale New Haven Children’s Hospital and and also specializes in medical toxicology, which includes the care of children with lead poisoning.
+Carl R. Baum, MD, FAAP, FACMT, is a professor of pediatrics and of emergency medicine at the Yale School of Medicine.
+He treats pediatric emergency patients at Yale New Haven Children’s Hospital and also specializes in medical toxicology, which includes the care of children with lead poisoning.

 Dr. Baum says he enjoys the variety of his work in the Pediatric Emergency Department.
-“Not a week goes by when I don’t see something I’ve never seen before,” he says.
+“Every week I see something that I’ve never seen before,” he says.
 “We encounter everything under the sun.
 It’s the front door to the hospital.”